Cornell-GreenClub/asphalt/README.md

-# PathOS Technical Documentation
+# PathOS

-PathOS is a sophisticated web application designed for **route optimization**, specifically engineered to reduce fuel consumption and environmental emissions.
-By leveraging advanced combinatorial optimization and real-time map data, PathOS provides users with the most efficient paths for their journeys.
+PathOS is a web application designed for **route optimization**, specifically engineered to reduce fuel consumption and environmental emissions.
+By leveraging advanced optimization and real-time map data, PathOS provides users with the most efficient paths for their journeys.

 ---